jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 ![nick-head-marker-sheffield-pike](nick-head-marker-sheffield-pike.jpg "nick-head-marker-sheffield-pike")
 *M1912 marker post, Sheffield Pike is behind me.*

+> "*Sheffield Crag* soars abruptly between the valleys of Glenridding and Glengoyne and it presents to each a continuous fringe of steep crags."

 At the marker post (M-1912) head east to the summit of Sheffield Pike.
 It forms part of a natural ridge that will lead you across Heron Pike to Glenridding Dodd.